kb-dk/Yggdrasil/README.md

 Eclipse setup for developers
 ----------------------------
+Go to directory of git working tree for Yggdrasil project
+mvn eclipse:eclipse

+You now have a eclipse project for the code

-You need a classpath variable in Eclipse named M2_REPO to point at the repository folder inside your .m2 repository.
+You may need to add a classpath variable in Eclipse named M2_REPO to point at the repository folder inside your .m2 repository.
 Some Eclipse distributions have this by default, some don't.

 Then perform the following steps:
   - Add your local git repository to the list known by the Git Repository Exploring tab (use the Git icon with the green +).
 You should have now an Yggdrasil repository in the list.
   - Go to File->Import and select Git->Projects from Git and click Next.